g3492/vzborg/README.md

 With VzBorg you can:
 - Backup, restore, delete, list and maintain your PVE backups in a flexible and efficient way.
-- Use default retention settings to keep your desired number of hourly, daily, weekly, monthly and yearly backups.
+- Use default retention settings to keep your desired number of last, hourly, daily, weekly, monthly and yearly backups.
-- Set up automated backups to remote repositories, simply using ssh keys.
+- Set up simple automated backups to remote repositories using ssh keys.

 VzBorg uses vzdump and [BorgBackup](https://www.borgbackup.org/) to allow deduplicated, compressed backups of Proxmox guests, in an optionally encrypted repository.